AdvancedResearchComputing/arc-rtd/docs/software/pytorch.md

 ## Interaction

-OOD vs command line
+You can run PyTorch code from Jupyter Notebooks or via the command line (interactive or scripts).
+Ideally, you will prototype your code via Jupyter which is easily accessible from Open OnDemand (ood).
+If instead, you would prefer to prototype your code via the command line, first get an interactive job as above in the install notes, then load the required software, eg Anaconda.

-## quick example from the pytorch.org site
+## Quick example from the pytorch.org site

 The PyTorch tutorials are excellant.
 For brevity, we can run through the CIFAR10 example from the PyTorch docs:
 <https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html#sphx-glr-beginner-blitz-cifar10-tutorial-py>